Whirlpool

 Possible Causes

-Damaged or warped door gasket, Door not closing fully, Frequent long door openings, Door hinge misalignment
+Damaged or warped door gasket, Door not closing fully, Frequent or long door openings, Door hinge misalignment

 How to Fix / Troubleshooting